luisalmanza/crud/README.md

 ## Explanation of the project

-Reqres doesn't store any of the data at all.
-Once you send data, Reqres just send it straight back...and then it's gone!
+Reqres does not store any of the data at all.
+Once you send data, Reqres just send it straight back...and then it is gone!

-Because of that, I put the responses of the requests in the logs (console).
-You can't see new or deleted users in the UI.
-You only can see the existing data (list of contacts and details of each one).
+Because of that, I put the responses of the API's requests in modals.
+You cannot see new or deleted users in the UI.
+You only can see the existing data (list of contacts and details of each one) in Reqres (REST API mockup).

 ## Development server